sillito/websystems/materials/forms.markdown

 ### Hidden input

-Hidden inputs are used to send data to a server as part of a form submission, but there is not corresponding visual element for that data.
+Hidden inputs are used to send data to a server as part of a form submission, but there is no corresponding visual element for that data.

 {% highlight html %}
 <input type="hidden" name="key" value="98jasd0237jh" />&nbsp;